Blog > How To Reach Your Goals - 7 Simple Strategies

 If I’m away or fall off the tracking wagon, which happens to the best of us, I simply pick up where I left off and if I DO manage to find some extra time that month I go back and fill in the gaps.
 Because I’m doing this every day, I know where to find all the numbers I need and they are pretty much always up to date, because they have to be.

 It’s never too late to start doing this.
 Set your annual goals today.
 Pick one - sales/profit would be good.
 Divide it by the number of working days left in the year and get your daily target, then go for it.
 Build and track, build and track, it really works!
 And all in the time it takes to drink your morning cuppa.

-Make 2019 your year with Claire’s Awesome Marketing Planner that you can find on her website.
+Make 2021 your year with Claire’s comprehensive and supportive business resources that you can find on her website.

 Frame Your Intentions